miguelangelcampovelasco/teaching/big_data/Amazon_Redshift_Getting_Started_Guide.md

 For more information about using the Amazon Redshift JDBC or ODBC drivers, see [Configuring Connections in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/configuring-connections.html).

-**If you have difficulty to install SQL Workbench, you can download it from [sql workbench via google drive](https://drive.google.com/file/d/1B-s_MwWwDXfIxECOyIuaKv4v9_2oP6Ld/view?usp=sharing)**
+**If you have difficulties to install SQL Workbench, you can download it from [sql workbench via google drive](https://drive.google.com/file/d/1B-s_MwWwDXfIxECOyIuaKv4v9_2oP6Ld/view?usp=sharing)**

 * Download it and uncompress it, enter the folder.